stryker-mutator/stryker-js/docs/configuration.md

 ### `coverageAnalysis` [`string`]

-Default: `off`<br />
+Default: `perTest`<br />
 Command line: `--coverageAnalysis perTest`<br />
 Config file: `"coverageAnalysis": "perTest"`

+_Note:_ The default changed from `"off"` to `"perTest"` in Stryker v5.

 With `coverageAnalysis` you specify which coverage analysis strategy you want to use.

-Stryker can analyse code coverage results.
-This can potentially speed up mutation testing a lot, as only the tests covering a particular mutation are tested for each mutant.
+Stryker can analyze mutant coverage results.
+Doing this can speed up mutation testing because Stryker then decides to run only the exact tests covering the mutant it is testing (instead of running them all).
-This does *not* influence the resulting mutation testing score.
-It only improves performance.
+This performance optimization does *not* influence the resulting mutation testing score but does allow Stryker to distinguish between "Survived" and "NoCoverage".

+All official test runner plugins (`@stryker-mutator/mocha-runner`, `@stryker-mutator/jasmine-runner`, `@stryker-mutator/karma-runner` and `@stryker-mutator/jest-runner`)
+support coverage analysis, except for the `command` test runner, since Stryker will just run your command has no way of knowing more about your tests.

 The possible values are:

-* **off**: Stryker will not determine the code covered by tests during the initial test run phase.
-All tests will be executed for each mutant during the mutation testing phase.
+* **off**: Stryker does no optimization.
+All tests are executed for each mutant.

-* **all**: Stryker will determine the code covered by your tests during the initial test run phase.
-Mutants without code coverage will be reported with `NoCoverage` and are not tested during the mutation testing phase.
+* **all**: Stryker will determine the mutants covered by your tests during the initial test run phase.
+Mutants without code coverage will be reported with `NoCoverage` and will not be tested.
 This requires your test runner plugin to report code coverage back to Stryker.
-All official test runner plugins support this (`@stryker-mutator/mocha-runner`, `@stryker-mutator/jasmine-runner`, `@stryker-mutator/karma-runner` and `@stryker-mutator/jest-runner`), but the `command` test runner does not, since it just runs a command and has no way of knowing more information about your tests.

-* **perTest**: Stryker will determine the code covered by your test per executed test during the initial test run phase.
-Only mutants actually covered by your test suite are tested during the mutation testing phase.
-Only the tests that cover a particular mutant are tested for each one.
-This requires your tests to be able to run independently of each other and in random order.
+* **perTest**: Stryker will determine which tests cover which mutant during the initial test run phase.
+Only the tests that cover a specific mutant are executed for each mutant.
+Your tests should be _able to run independently of each other and in random order_.
+Stryker will determine which mutants are _static_ and will run all tests for them during mutation testing.
+A mutant is 'static' when it is executed during the loading of the file rather than during a test.

 ### `dashboard` [`DashboardOptions`]